nut-tree/website/docs/tutorial-basics/installation.md

 yarn add @nut-tree/nut-js
 ```

-will install `nut.js` and its required dependencies.
+in our newly created npm project will install nut.js and its required dependencies.

 ### Snapshot releases